Olical/conjure/README.md

  * Log buffer, like a REPL you can edit.
  * Liberal use of virtual text to display help and results.
  * Omnicompletion (`<C-x><C-o>`) through [Complement][] (ClojureScript support _soon_).
- * Documentation lookup as you type (or with `K`).
+ * Documentation display as you type (or with `K`).
  * Refreshing of changed namespaces (Clojure only).
  * Go to definition (limited ClojureScript support).
- * Running tests.
+ * Test running.

 ## Install

-Use your favourite plugin manager (I use [vim-plug][]) to fetch and AOT compile Conjure.
+Use your favourite plugin manager, I highly recommend [vim-plug][], to fetch and AOT compile Conjure.

-I highly recommend you pin it to a tag and then subscribe to releases through the GitHub repository.
+I strongly suggest you pin it to a tag and then subscribe to releases through the GitHub repository.
 This will allow you to keep up to date without having your workflow interrupted by an unexpected breaking change, not that I intend to ever release many of those.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v1.0.0', 'do': 'bin/compile'  }